Red-Band Trailer And New Poster For ‘The Predator’ Make You Feel Like The Hunted

 In 1987, Arnold Schwarzenegger and a team of commandos learned what it was like to battle one of the toughest creatures in the universe in Predator.
 Three years later, a different Predator descended upon Los Angeles and caused all kinds of havoc.
 Since that time, there have been two other movies with the deadly hunters in them, but The Predator coming out in September may end up being the most dangerous of them all and the red-band trailer proves it.

-20th Century Fox has released a new red-band trailer for The Predator which is directed by Shane Black and due in theaters on Sept.
+The movie’s studio, 20th Century Fox, has released a new red-band trailer for The Predator which is directed by Shane Black and due in theaters on Sept.
 14. While some have worried about the stability of the franchise, it certainly appears to be back on track with The Predator in a violent and old-school fashion.

 Coming Soon revealed that the new trailer (seen below) dropped on Tuesday and it doesn’t show as much about how everything came to be as the teaser originally did.
 In this trailer, fans get to see more of how the Predator kills just like it does best, but it may not be the strongest or deadliest.